tixxit/tomswitzer.net/_posts/2009-12-10-jarvis-march.markdown

 layout: post
 title: "2D Convex Hulls: Jarvis March"
 keywords: python, programming, computational geometry, algorithms
+description: "The simple approach to computing the convex hull in 2D."
 ---
 I’ve found myself coding [convex hull][ch] algorithms on a few occasions now, so I decided to implement a few and talk about them here, in case someone new